john-dohoney/csvloader/README.md

 ###Known Issues:<br/>

 The editor needs to operate in "code" mode, the tree mode does not seem to work properly.
 If you need to play around, and the editor gets in a bad state, just re-load the page.
 You will lose your edits, as it re-reads the CSV file.
-You can have a public account or your account can have users.

 ###Next version:<br/>